Odoo Docker Deployment: Production Guide

 Data Persistence

-Docker volumes ensure your data persists across container restarts and updates.
-Understanding volume management is critical for production deployments:
+Docker volumes keep your data intact across container restarts and updates.
+Understanding volume management matters for any production deployment:

 odoo-data Volume